sjamoliddin/days/README.md

 # days
-4-page-animated template website that is built using JavaScript libraries (GSAP, ScrollMagiC, Barba).
+4-page animated template website that is built using JavaScript libraries (GSAP, ScrollMagiC, Barba).